sammothxc/fierowiki/home.md

 - Documents & PDFs – Scanned manuals, spec sheets, and historical documents

 Want to help expand these sections?
-See the [Contribute section](/home#contributions).
+See the [Contributing section](/home#contributing).

 <br>